 This genre is also known as 사극 (sageuk), which refers to historical films and series.
 Historical dramas are special because they show viewers a lot about Korean culture and Korean history.

 Over time, historical genres evolved and incorporated modern drama styles, making them more appealing to younger audiences.
 Moon Embracing the Sun, Six Flying Dragons, Queen Seondoek, Mr.Sunshine, and Moon Lovers: Scarlet Heart Ryeo are just some of the popular dramas in this genre.

 Dramas with supernatural and fantasy elements bring anticipation to the audience because anything can happen in a fantasy world!
 The scenes that don’t happen in real life become a reality for the characters.

-Medical Korean dramas are both entertaining and educational.
+Medical dramas are both entertaining and educational.
 Since medical terms are often mentioned, definitions are also included to help the audience understand the concept better.
-Some scenes make the viewers sigh relief as a patient’s heart starts to beat again in operating rooms.
+Some scenes make the viewers sigh with relief as a patient’s heart starts to beat again in operating rooms.

 Whether you’re in the medical field or not, this genre might be interesting for you.
 Hospital Playlist, Good Doctor, Doctors, and Hospital Ship are some of the dramas you can check out under this genre.